Acumes/Vue-element-admin/tesgsa.md

 - 4.Open source repository for block browser code base, dual licensed under license-mit and license-apache

 ## Recommended Team
--  A small team with strong design and web development skills (please show evidence of this in your proposal) -Experience creating novel data visualizations and extracting metadata from a blockchain or a complex tech back-end (APIs may not exist to extract all the information the project might need)
+- A small team with strong design and web development skills (please show evidence of this in your proposal)
+- Experience creating novel data visualizations and extracting metadata from a blockchain or a complex tech back-end (APIs may not exist to extract all the information the project might need)